armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

 exclude_search: true
 ---

 Performing retrospective analysis on a deployment is a great way to understand how your app is performing over a pre-defined time period.
-It is the first step to enabling automatic canary analysis where you create queries that control how canary deployments for your apps react based on metrics you consider important.
+It is the first step to enabling automatic canary analysis where you create queries that control how canary deployments react based on metrics you consider important.

-For this quick start, you can either use the demo app and Prometheus instance that is part of that setup process or your app and Prometheus instance.
-The examples on this page use the demo app and Prometheus instance.

 ## {{% heading "prereq" %}}